 Is React Native The Same Thing?

-Framework, on the other hand, is a collection of many libraries, APIs, predefined functions and objects.
-It gives you a base functionality which you can build upon to create more complex applications, significantly shortening the development process.
+Framework, on the other hand, is a collection of many libraries, APIs, predefined functions, and objects.
+It gives you a base functionality that you can build upon to create more complex applications, significantly shortening the development process.
 Additionally, frameworks come with their own default behavior, dictating how the application should be designed, while libraries offer more flexibility.

 React and React Native share some things in common, but they’re still different technologies.
 For example, they share the same special syntax and principles, which makes it easy to learn React while knowing its mobile counterpart.
 But the rendering happens differently; React uses VirtualDOM, while React Native needs a native API for that.

 Combining the two though — creating web applications of the highest quality, followed by mobile applications of the same standard — is a sure way to win over end-users by making your products wholly accessible.